nopara73/ZeroLink/README.md

 A post-mix wallet MUST use Lexicographical Indexing of Outputs, as defined in [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki).
 A post-mix wallet, due to its design, will only have one input and maximum two outputs at all times.
 Uniform indexing is necessary in order for multiple post-mix wallet implementations to look the same.
-Lexiographical indexing is also beneficial from a privacy point of view.
-If a wallet software would always generate the change output on the second index, observers would always know what the change output is.
+Lexiographical indexing is not exclusively beneficial for post-mix wallet uniformity, conversely it has another privacy benefit.
+When a wallet software always generates the change output on the second index, observers always know which output is the change.

 #### Fee Estimation, RBF